debops/debops/docs/ansible/roles/elasticsearch/upgrade-notes.rst

    # Select Elasticsearch v6.8.x release
    elastic_co__version: '6.x'

-The Elasticsearch v6.8.x version requires Java 8 to work correctly.
-This version of OpenJDK is not available in Debian repositories, but an external `Eclipse Temurin`__ OpenJDK 8 can be used instead.
+The Elasticsearch v6.8.x version requires Java 8 or Java 11 to work correctly (going with Java 11 will make it easier to upgrade to ES v7.x.y).
+These versions of OpenJDK are not available in Debian repositories, but an external `Eclipse Temurin`__ OpenJDK 11 can be used instead.
 This can be configured in the :ref:`debops.java` role, used in the Elasticsearch playbook.

 .. __: https://adoptium.net/temurin